quasarframework/quasar-framework.org/source/components/flex-css.md

 </div>
 ```

 By default, the gutter applies both horizontally and vertically.
-If for example you different levels of gutter only horizontally or only vertically, use `gutter-x-*` and `gutter-y-*` CSS classes:
+If for example you want different levels of gutter only horizontally or only vertically, use `gutter-x-*` and `gutter-y-*` CSS classes:
 ```html
 <!-- small gutter horizontally, large gutter vertically -->
 <div class="overflow-hidden">